Arch Linux Installation Guide with Full Root Encryption

 This guide provides a step-by-step process for installing Arch Linux with full root partition encryption using LUKS and GRUB.
-It covers two methods: a fresh install (recommended, now split into multiple sections) and encrypting an existing installation.
-It builds on the Arch Wiki Installation Guide.
+Two methods are covered: a fresh installation (recommended, organized into multiple sections) and encryption of an existing installation.
+This guide builds on the Arch Wiki Installation Guide.

-- Installer: Booted into the Arch Linux ISO live environment.
+- Installer: System booted into the Arch Linux ISO live environment.

 - Secure Boot: Disabled and in setup mode.